Labor budget

 • Avoid setting a labor budget without consulting other department heads.
 Marketing might run a promotion, or a surge in sales could affect needing more hands.
 Communication fosters smarter budget planning.

-• Don’t reallocate the budget to “”catch up”” if you overspend.
+• Don’t reallocate the budget to “catch up” if you overspend.
 If you go over budget this week, don’t assume reducing next week’s hours will balance it out.
 This might lead to diminished service quality or overworked staff next week.

 How we can help